 Don’t have green onion?
 Chopped chives would work great here too.

-I used chicken here because of ‘buffalo chicken dip’, but if you want to keep these straight up vegetarian, simply omit the chicken.
-Tanya from Extra for Avocado has a delicious vegetarian buffalo dip.
+I used chicken here because of ‘buffalo chicken dip’, but if you want to keep these vegetarian, simply omit the chicken.
+Extra for Avocado has a delicious vegetarian buffalo dip.

 Want buffalo chicken dip with blue cheese?
 Go for it!
 Though I didn’t use it here, it does make a tasty addition.
-Just stir in about 1/4 (or to your taste).
+Just stir in about ¼ (or however much you enjoy).

 - Crispy Oven Baked Wings